migueljh/gourmet-gps-web/README.md

 Next, check your console and next to Local label you will see the address this project is running at

+You can also check the responsive version :)

 PS: Most of the logos come from <https://undraw.co/illustrations> and Figma community files from users who have left them for free use.